mehulkar/repo-extraction/README.md

     The name of the new package to create.
 (Will be used with `ember addon <addon-name>`).
     Defaults to `component` argument suffexied with `-addon` (e.g. `foo-bar-addon`).

+4. `--output` (required)

+    The path to where the new addon should go.

 4. `--config` (optional)

     If provided, the other arguments are ignored.
 Should be a JSON file with the following structure: